Introduction

 Whereas, the monistic form is associated to a single tier, the dualistic model is fundamentally two-tiered.

-In some nations (e.g. Netherlands), it is mandatory to adopt a dualistic approach for big companies.
+In some nations (e.g. Netherlands), it is mandatory to adopt a dualistic corporate governance model for big companies.
 Indeed, it could fit well for insurances and banks, because, from a purely theoretical point of view, compared to monistic, the dualistic model offers a higher protection for conflicts of interests and a more sophisticated risk management framework.
-Actually, this is not always resulted into practice.
+Actually, this does not always result in practice.

 Traditional model

-As in the monistic model, the board of directors may delegate day-to-day managerial powers to one or more executives directors or to an executive committee.
+As in the monistic model, the board of directors may delegate day-to-day managerial powers to one or more executive directors or to an executive committee.

 Nordic model